 While we’ve always been fascinated by the British royal family tree, the world has been paying even closer attention to the House of Windsor since the death of Queen Elizabeth.
+Here is where Queen Elizabeth is buried.
 The longest-reigning monarch of the United Kingdom, Elizabeth II had held that position since 1952.
 But on the afternoon of Sept.
 8, 2022, Prince Charles ascended the throne and became King Charles III.
 That moved Prince William to Charles’s long-held role as the heir apparent and bumped up the rest of the royals in the British line of succession.
 But who falls where in the rest of the hierarchy, and why?

 The short answer is that it’s complicated … but we’ve broken it down for you, complete with the royal rankings and accompanying titles.
 Below, follow the British line of succession and learn more about Queen Elizabeth II and her family, including her grandchildren, and who might rule the U.K. someday.